-My next milestone birthday is age 70, which is significant mainly because it is the biblical “three score and ten” – once regarded as the normal span of a human life.
+My last big birthday was age 70, which is significant mainly because it is the biblical “three score and ten” – once regarded as the normal span of a human life.
 Never mind that very few people actually lived to be that old in biblical times or that the median lifespan in this country is now comfortably beyond that.
 The point is that few people outside my immediate family would think I had died before my time if I got no further than 70.
 Two of my three college roommates never made it this far.
-And my eight-year-old granddaughter recently expressed astonishment that she was unable to pin me in arm wrestling, given my advanced years.
+And my young granddaughter expressed astonishment that she was unable to pin me in arm wrestling, given my advanced years.
 It’s all a matter of perspective, I suppose.
 From my vantage point -- and for many in my age bracket -- the wonder is that the years have flown by so fast.
 How did it get so late so soon?

 Researchers have long pondered why time seems to speed up as we age.
 The pioneering psychologist William James linked time to memory, suggesting ”the foreshortening of the years as we grow older is due to the monotony of memory's content, and the consequent simplification of the backward-glancing view.”
 When we are young and experiencing everything for the first time, memories are vivid.
 James wrote, “But as each passing year converts some of this experience into automatic routine which we hardly note at all, the days and the weeks smooth themselves out in recollection to contentless units, and the years grow hollow and collapse.”